org-redtea/format-axios-error/README.md

 }

 ```
-_Response data and headers in this example are omitted.
-To see full log message run the code snipped locally_
+_In the example, response data and headers  are omitted.
+Run the code snipped locally to see full log output._

-### Winston and logform

-The following example shows how to use the library with [winston](https://github.com/winstonjs/winston) logger and [logform](https://github.com/winstonjs/logform).
+### How to use with winston and logform

 ```javascript
 const winston = require('winston');